Children's Travel Insurance

 Some airlines will also require the parent or guardian dropping the child off to remain in the airport until the flight has departed, and will only allow the child to leave the destination airport with a pre-approved, responsible adult with photographic ID.

 You should contact the customer services department of the particular service or airline you are using if you need any additional information before making a booking.
-No matter the rules for the airline, you should ensure your child has insurance to cover any eventuality while away.
+No matter the rules for the airline, you should ensure your child has the best travel insurance to cover any eventuality while away.

 Add Extra Cover